PHPSocialNetwork/phpfastcache/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] Improvement (non-breaking change which improves an existing code/behavior)
 - [ ] Deprecated third party dependency update
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)